 During the Carnival period in Luxembourg, you might want to know how is carnival celebrated in other countries?
 Does Carnival exist everywhere?

 How is it celebrated and what are the cultural differences between Luxembourg and other countries ?
-Today, Dominique from Belgium and Natalia from Argentina, both living in Luxembourg, tell us about their Carnival traditions.
+Today, let’s take a look at the carnival in Belgium and Argentina.

 Carnival in Belgium